mcol/caught-by-the-fuzz/README.md

     ##  [ FAIL 1 | WARN 0 | SKIP 0 | OK 1 ]

 ## Advanced uses

+### Parallel execution

+The implementation of `fuzz()` uses the [`mirai` package](https://mirai.r-lib.org/) for asynchronous operations and parallelisation.
+This allows to fuzz the functions on persistent background processes (daemons) in parallel.

+There are two main approaches to control parallel execution:

+1. Setting the `daemons` argument (this is set to 2 by default) 1: this will take care of starting as many daemons as specified; they will also automatically be shut down when the function ends.
+Note that there is no benefit in starting more daemons than the number of available cores.

+    ``` r
+    ## this will start 4 daemons
+    res <- fuzz(funs, daemons = 4)
+    ```

+2. Manually setting up the daemons before the start of the function: this can be accomplished via `mirai::daemons()`, which allows to specify remote daemons as well as local one.
+This also avoids the cost of starting and closing daemons if `fuzz()` were to be called multiple times.
+It remains resposibility of the user to close the daemons when no longer in use.
+Refer to the original `mirai` documentation for a complete description of its arguments and behaviour.

+    ``` r
+    ## set up persistent background processes on the local machine
+    mirai::daemons(4)
+    res <- fuzz(funs)

+    ## close the background processes
+    mirai::daemons(0)
+    ```

 ### Better-looking output